nickchase/k0s/docs/k0sctl-install.md

 ## Known limitations

-* k0sctl does not perform any discovery of hosts, and thus it only operates on the hosts listed in the provided configuration.
+* k0sctl does not perform any discovery of hosts; it only operates on the hosts listed in the provided configuration.
 * k0sctl can only add more nodes to the cluster.
-It cannot remove existing nodes.
+Use kubectl to remove existing [controller](remove_controller.md) or [worker nodes](remove_worker.md).

 ## Next Steps